 9. He received a Lifetime Achievement Award from John F. Kennedy Center for the Performing Arts

-Following his Kennedy Center Honor for contributions to American culture, he was celebrated at a gala with performances by Kris Kristofferson, Willie Nelson, Sheryl Crow, Vince Gill, Jamey Johnson, Kid Rock, Miranda Lambert, and Brad Paisley.
+Following his Kennedy Center Honor for contributions to American culture, country music's common man was celebrated at a gala with performances by Kris Kristofferson, Willie Nelson, Sheryl Crow, Vince Gill, Jamey Johnson, Kid Rock, Miranda Lambert and Brad Paisley.

 11. Toby Keith saved one of his last shows

 Haggard was performing at Mandalay Bay Ballroom in Las Vegas on Feb.
-6, 2016 and he was in really rough shape.
-It was one of his very last performances and he probably should have been in a hospital instead of one stage.
+6, 2016, and he was in really rough shape.
 Toby Keith came to see the show and jumped up on stage to help perform Haggard's songs when he was unable to.